Guest Post By Kelli Carter, RN

 - Travel costs

 - Need to hire help around the home and other tasks like driving, grocery shopping, etc

 Prevention, Prevention, Prevention

-There are 5 Core Health Elements required to maintain and regain health.
-Today we are focusing on the Financial element.
-If any one area is out of balance, your health is at risk.
-How would you rate yourself in these 5 areas?
+There are 5 Core Health Elements required to maintain and regain your health.
+Today we are focusing on the financial element.
+If any area is out of balance, your health is at risk.
+How would you rate yourself in these five areas?
 (1 poor and 10 excellent)